Mathiskrvl/Burn-Train-web/README.md

 As of now, the WebGPU backend is compatible only with Chrome browsers running on macOS and Windows.
 The application will dynamically detect if WebGPU support is available and proceed accordingly.

+## Tune

+In the main.js you can test by changing the hidden_size variable like 128, i recommand to use WebGpu.